 Contact the Student Occupational Health Service team via phone on 0161 275 2858, or via email to firstname.lastname@example.org

 Read more about the Student Occupational Health Service.

 Check the information on the University website about student health services.

 Primary medical care of students is provided by the National Health Service through individual registration by students with a local general practice (doctors) of your choice.
 A list of all general practices (doctors' surgeries) can be obtained from the NHS website.

 It is very important that you check with the local practice/health centre that you have chosen that they are prepared to issue medical notes to students for medical conditions which may affect their studies, for consideration at Board of Examiners.
 Please do not register with a practice or health centre which refuses to provide this service as the Board of Examiners cannot consider medical circumstances without proof of the condition.
 Some local practices and health centres now charge a fee for these medical notes so please also check whether this is the case so you can take this into consideration before you decide to register with them.

 Prolonged and continuous use of computing equipment may lead to impaired vision or repetitive strain injury.
-All students are advised that, based upon European Union Health and Safety Guidelines, they should only use a computer for a maximum of 50 minutes in any (60 minutes) without having a 10 minute break.
+All students are advised that, based upon European Union Health and Safety Guidelines, they should only use a computer for a maximum of 60 minutes with a 10 minute break in one sitting.